Brown hair

 Brown hair, also referred to as brunette (when female), is the second-most common human hair color, after black hair.
 It varies from light to dark brown.
-It is characterized by higher levels of the dark pigment eumelanin and lower levels of the pale pigment pheomelanin.
+It is characterized by moderate levels of the dark pigment eumelanin and low levels of the pale pigment pheomelanin.

-Brown hair is common among populations in the Western world, especially among those from Northwestern Europe and the United States, as well as populations in Central Europe, Southeastern Europe, Eastern Europe, Southern Europe, Southern Cone, Brazil, Colombia, Costa Rica, Puerto Rico, and also some populations in the Middle East, Central Asia, Afghanistan and Pakistan where it transitions smoothly into black hair.
-Additionally, brown hair is common among Australian Aboriginals and Melanesians.
+Brown hair is common among populations in the Western world, especially among those from Northwestern Europe and the United States, as well as populations in Central Europe, Southeastern Europe, Eastern Europe, Southern Europe, Southern Cone, Brazil, Colombia, Costa Rica, Puerto Rico, and also some populations in the Middle East, Central Asia, Afghanistan and South Asia where it transitions smoothly into black hair.
+Additionally, brown hair is common among Australian Aboriginals, East Asians and Melanesians.

 Etymology and grammar

 The term brunette is the feminine form of the French word brunet, which is a diminutive form of brun meaning "brown/brown-haired", the feminine of which is brune.
 All of these terms ultimately derive from the Proto-Indo-European root *bhrūn- "brown, grey".
 The form "brun" (pronounced /bruːn/) is still commonly used in Scotland, particularly in rural areas, and is also the word for "brown" in the Scandinavian languages.
 In modern English usage, however, it has lost the diminutive meaning and usually refers to any brown-haired girl or woman, or the associated hair color.
 Merriam-Webster defines "brunet" as "a person having brown hair"—with which they may have "a relatively dark complexion—spelled brunet when used of a boy or man and usually brunette when used of a girl or woman".
 Although brunet is the masculine version of the popular diminutive form used to describe a little boy or young man with brown hair, the use of "brunet" is uncommon in English.
 One is more likely to say about a man or boy, "He has brown hair" or "He is brown-haired" than to say, "He is a brunette" (or brunet).

 Lighter or darker shades of brown hair may be referred to as "light brunette" or "dark brunette", though in such cases one is generally referring only to the hair color, not using the term as a descriptor for the person; one would be unlikely to say, "She is a light brunette."
 Rather, one would say, "She has light-brown hair."